redcartel243/RaspberryPiCarSecuritySystem/README.md

 # RaspberryPiCarSecuritySystem
+## **Object tracking**
+We use data representing the bounding boxes positions provided by the object recognition model YOLOv4 to track a moving item and then transfer it to a servo to keep track of it.
+The accuracy of object tracking in our case strongly depends on the quality of the object recognition model and the algorithm efficiency.

+An object is in the middle of the camera when x=250 and y=175

+**Representation of the two-dimensional coordinate plane on OpenCV**

+**Servo and Object position representation**

+**Field of view and Limit representation(The camera tracks objects moving outside the limit)**

+**Midpoint of multiple object**

+The single and the multiple(midpoint) object tracking require to get the X and Y coordinate from object recognition.
+### **Distance calculation**
+The distance is calculated using a single camera.

+**Triangle similarity representation**

+Known width W. We then place this object to a known distance D away from the camera we then use image processing techniques from OpenCV to calculate the apparent width of the object in pixel (object recognition) P hence, we can find the focal length:

+`                                                               `F=(P•D)/W

+D’ can be found using F’=(P•D)/W|P•D=F•W|D=(W•F)/P hence:

+`   `D’=(W•F)/P

+This means that from the focal length we found at the beginning, we can continuously find the distance of the object D’:

+Object recognition–>Object width in pixel P->F= (P•D known)/W known -> D’=(W known • F)/P->….

+**Speed Calculation**

+To perform the speed calculation of an object we need to know its distance on each frame and store the change in a list with:

+changeDistance = distance - self.intialDisntace

+then convert it in meter because the distance is in inch:

+distanceInMeters = changeDistance \* 0.0254

+**Main project Design**

+\- Live feed image of video streaming image

+\- Sending instructions to the robot (Control)

+Components:

+-Raspberry Pi

+\- Floor Chassis L298N motor diver chip

+\- Ultrasonic sensor HC-SR04(Obstacles)

+\- Upper and Lower servo motors

+-Camera

+-4 DC motors

+-4 Wheels

 The control system window is the principal windows; it contains the principal features implemented in the system:

 `			                      `**Main window of user interface**